bintulab/Spreading_Lensch_2022/README.md

 ## Model for Time Evolution of Fluorescence Distributions
 Raw data exists as .csv files named for CR+Spacer/Geometry+Rep/Clone (K562 reps are distinguished by an "R" before the rep number).
-In each .csv file, there are 3 columns for the following fields: [log10(Cit_Fluorescence), log10(mCh_Fluorescence), Day] Data was gated for live cells and IFP pos using EasyflowCyto.m before writing to .csv format.
+In each .csv file, there are 3 columns for the following fields: [log10(Cit_Fluorescence), log10(mCh_Fluorescence), Day].
+Data was gated for live cells and IFP pos using EasyflowCyto.m before writing to .csv format.
 No dox days are negative integers.

 Fits are conducted in "Probabilistic Model Fitting..." files.
-All fits include mRNA and spike delay, but HDAC fits have an unfixed gamma while KRAB fits use gamma values from HDAC fits, or estimated gamma values from raw HDAC data.
+All fits include mRNA and spike delay, but HDAC4 fits have an unfixed gamma while KRAB fits use gamma values from HDAC4 fits, or estimated gamma values from raw HDAC data.
 The code for each core file is identical, but the fits are distributed among the core files to allow parallel processing.

 The best fit parameters are saved as .pkl files, which can be opened in Python.
 The returned parameters are listed in the following order:
 [alpha, beta, gamma, sigma, k, mu, P_b, F_b, sd]

-Violin plots and parameter plots are generated in "Half Violin Plots + Model including mRNAsd-Final" and "Prob Model Param Plots with 90% CI Final" Jupyter notebooks, respectively, and saved.
+Violin plots and parameter plots are generated in "Half Violin Plots + Model including mRNAsd-Final" and "Prob Model Param Plots with 90% CI Final" Jupyter notebooks, respectively.